 Findings per Fresno Municipal Code Section 15-3309 A. Consistency.
-The proposed subdivision, together with the provisions for its design and improvement, is consistent with the General Plan, any applicable operative plan, adopted policies or guidelines, and the Municipal Code; and, Finding A: The subject property is located within the Fresno General Plan and the McLane Community Plan of which both plans are proposed to designate the subject property for Medium Density Residential (5-12 dwelling units per acre) planned land uses.
-Vesting Tentative Tract Map No. 6360 proposes a 326-lot single-family residential subdivision on approximately 28.6 net acres at a density of 11.4 dwelling units per acre.
+The proposed subdivision, together with the provisions for its design and improvement, is consistent with the General Plan, any applicable operative plan, adopted policies or guidelines, and the Municipal Code; and, Finding A: The subject property is located within the Fresno General Plan and the Roosevelt Community Plan of which both plans designate the subject property for Medium Low Density Residential (3.5 to 6 du/ac) and Medium Density Residential (5-12 dwelling units per acre) planned land uses.
+Vesting Tentative Tract Map No. 6410 proposes a 73-lot single-family residential subdivision on approximately 11.23 acres at a density of 6.50 dwelling units per acre.
 The project is consistent with the following Fresno General Plan goals, objectives, and policies related to residential land use and the urban form: Goals Goal 1: Increase opportunity, economic development, business, and job creation.
 Goal 7: Provide for a diversity of districts, neighborhoods, housing types (including affordable housing), residential densities, job opportunities, recreation, open space, and educational venues that appeal to a broad range of people throughout the City.
+Goal 8: Develop Complete Neighborhoods and districts with an efficient and diverse mix of residential densities, building types, and affordability which are designed to be healthy, attractive, and centered by schools, parks, and public and commercial services to provide a sense of place and that provide as many services as possible within walking distance.
+Goal 15: Improve Fresno's visual image and enhance its form and function through urban design strategies and effective maintenance.
+These goals contribute to the establishment of a comprehensive citywide land use planning strategy to meet economic development objectives, achieve efficient and equitable use of resources and infrastructure, and create an attractive living environment in accordance with Objective LU-1 of the Fresno General Plan.
+Objectives Objective UF-1: Emphasizes the opportunity for a diversity of districts, neighborhoods, and housing types.